Aasim-007/centipede/README.md

 - The game is divided into three difficulty levels (Beginner, Intermediate, and Advanced) which can be selected in the main menu.
 - The game includes an escape menu with resume, restart, settings, help, return to main, and exit game functionalities.
 - The settings section allows users to toggle music and sound effects and adjust their volume.
+- The game includes file handling functionality, allowing players to save and load the top 10 highscores.

 ### Additional Features

+- The player starts the game with 3 lives.
 - Laser hits on a centipede segment result in the segment splitting into two pieces, each continuing independently.
 - The centipede starts at a random location on the screen and travels to the left side.
 - Once the centipede reaches the bottom of the screen, it moves back and forth within the player area, with one-segment "head" centipedes periodically appearing from the side.